eichinflo/eichinflo.github.io/_pages/about.md

 **Nov 12, 2024** I held a [talk about NLP for China studies](https://www.linkedin.com/posts/florian-eichin_natural-language-processing-meets-china-activity-7261378124196581376-sC1R?utm_source=share&utm_medium=member_desktop&rcm=ACoAACkH7TgBf_c3Iz62U7apThYZyV5WWA17Xls) at Trier University.

 **Oct 28, 2024** Our preprint on [Semantic Component Analysis](https://arxiv.org/abs/2410.21054) is out!

-Next steps
----
-I've just started my PhD and am in the process of identifying interesting research questions.
-If you have any ideas for projects and collaborations, feel free to reach out to me.